mishe-schemmann/thingforward-io-site/source/blog/2016-11-28-Installing-PlatformIO-and-usb_serial-in-a-Linux-VM-using-Vagrant.html.markdown

 ### OSX

 For osx, we use `ioreg` to show registered devices.
-Important: `-x` flag gives HEX output, which is needed by VirtualBox!
+Important: `-x` flag offers a HEX output, which is needed by VirtualBox!

 ```bash
 $ ioreg -p IOUSB -w0 -l -x